Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - To purchase items successfully
 All items have a successful toast whenever a porduct is either added, edited or deleted from a shopping bag.

-- All payments are validate after a user hits submit.
+- All payments are validated after a user hits submit.

-.
-The card inputs have to be validated card details thanks to stripes features
+- The card inputs have to be validated card details thanks to stripes features

 - To store date securely
  all data is stored carefully within AWS Stripe, Google and Django.